Zoarcoidei: Taxonomy

 Zoarcoidei was first proposed as a taxonomic grouping by the American zoologist Theodore Gill in 1893 as the superfamily Zoarceoidea.
 The 5th edition of Fishes of the World classifies the Zoarcoidei as a suborder within the order Scorpaeniformes.
-Other authorities classify this taxon as the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon non monophyletic.
-The monophyly of this grouping has still not been fully ascertained but it is generally accepted that the most basal family is Bathymasteridae.
+Other authorities classify this taxon as the infraorder Zoarcales within the suborder Cottoidei of the Perciformes because removing the Scorpaeniformes from the Perciformes renders that taxon paraphyletic.
+The monophyly of this grouping has still not been fully ascertained but it is generally accepted that the family Bathymasteridae is sister to the remaining lineages in the group.

 Phylogenetic evidence suggests that despite their evolutionary, ecological & physiological diversity, zoarcoids have a relatively recent origin; although the stem group diverged from the Gasterosteoidei around the Early Eocene, the crown group only originated around the latest Oligocene, with most of the family-level divergences taking place over the Neogene.
 The acquirement of the type III antifreeze protein, which allowed for the group to thrive in freezing environments, appears to have occurred prior to the origin of the crown group, potentially during the Early Oligocene.
 The radiation into extreme habitats appears to have independently occurred in multiple lineages as a consequence of physiological changes and founder events.
 The earliest fossil remains of the group are from the Miocene of Japan and the mid-late Miocene (late Serravalian or early Tortonian) aged Agnevo Formation of Sakhalin, Russia.